What is account management?

 To find new sales opportunities;

-To create strategies to meet customer's needs;
+To create strategies and action plans to meet customer's needs;

 You are wondering how to achieve good results?
 To understand your targets and measure your results the right strategic approach has to be implemented.
 A solid account management strategy will help you to identify organizational goals and transform them into activities with your clients.